ey92/notes/6010notes.md

         - firm-level data
             * bimodal distribution of productivity
         - failures
-            * 20% coporate IT projects fail within a year
+            * 20% corporate IT projects fail within a year
             * more for startups and ecommerce
             * high variance suggests averages don't reflect productivity (self-reported is lower than actual failure)